 Loading from a configuration file is only available on Pro and Enterprise plans (only on self-hosted plans).

-On some paid, self-hosted plans, Metabase supports initialization on launch from a config file named config.yml.
+On self-hosted Pro and Enterprise plans, Metabase supports initialization on launch from a config file named config.yml.
 The config file should be located at:

 • The current directory (the directory where the running Metabase JAR is located).